Analogue Pocket is a gorgeous handheld that plays Game Boy games and more

 Analogue Pocket is the retro-gaming device everyone was waiting for

 The Analogue Pocket is not just about plugging in your old games.
 Analogue is including a synthesizer and sequencer program called Nanoloop for creating music.
-That could turn it into a popular tool for electronic-music artists.
+That could turn it into a popular tool for electronic music artists.

 The biggest feature, however, is the inclusion of a second FPGA chip that Analogue is opening up to developers.
 This will empower the classic-gaming community to build and port their own cores to run other games on the Pocket similar to how the MiSTER FPGA device works.
 That is huge, and it’s awesome that it is coming in what looks like an awesome handheld form factor with an incredible screen.